Dracaena draco: Description

+Plants of the World Online considers the Moroccan and Cape Verdean forms to be separate species, Dracaena ajgal and Dracaena caboverdeana.

 Distribution and habitat

 Dracaena draco is native to Macaronesia and southwest Morocco, where it is commonly cultivated as an ornamental plant.
 On the Canary and Madeira archipelagos, wild endemic populations today are known only in Tenerife and Madeira after recently going extinct in the wild in Gran Canaria.
 Wild populations in Morocco extend to the southwest Atlas Mountains.
-Its origin on the Azores is uncertain but it is thought to result from an introduction made by the Portuguese prior to 1500 with seeds from Madeira and Cape Verde, as some individuals were observed to have similarities with the Cape Verdean subspecies (subsp. caboverdeana); there are around 200-300 individuals on remote sites in the island of São Jorge and a few more on other islands and is unknown if these populations can be considered native or the result of an early introduction.
+Its origin on the Azores is uncertain but it is thought to result from an introduction made by the Portuguese prior to 1500 with seeds from Madeira and Cape Verde, as some individuals were observed to have similarities with the Cape Verdean subspecies (subsp. caboverdeana); there are around 200-300 individuals on remote sites in the island of São Jorge and a few more on other islands and it is unknown if these populations can be considered native or the result of an early introduction.

 Uses

 When the bark or leaves are cut they secrete a reddish resin, one of several sources of substances known as dragon's blood.
 Red resins from this tree contain many mono- and dimeric flavans that contribute to the red color of the resins.
-Dragon's blood has a number of traditional medical uses, although dragon's blood obtained from Dracaena draco was not known until the 15th century, and analyses suggest that most dragon's blood used in art was obtained from species of the genus Daemonorops.
+Dragon's blood has a number of traditional medical uses, although dragon's blood obtained from Dracaena draco was not known until the 15th century, and analyses suggest that most dragon's blood used in art was obtained from species of the genus Calamus formerly placed in Daemonorops.
 The primary and secondary plant body are the site of the secretory plant tissues that form dragon's blood.
 These tissues include ground parenchyma cells and cortex cells.
 Dragon's blood from Dracaena draco and Dracaena cinnabari can be distinguished by differences in 10 compounds and a dominant flavonoid DrC11 missing in Dracaena draco.

 The Guanches worshiped a specimen in Tenerife, and hollowed its trunk into a small sanctuary.
-Humboldt saw it at the time of his visit.
-It was 70 ft tall and 45 ft in circumference, and was estimated to be 6000 years old.
+Alexander von Humboldt saw it at the time of his visit.
+It was 70 ft tall and 45 ft in circumference, and was estimated to be 6,000 years old.
 It was destroyed by a storm in 1868.